New Patients (479) 323-3011

 What is the best way to replace my damaged tooth?

-Why does my tooth need extracted?
+Why does my tooth need to be extracted?

 What is a dry socket?

-A dry socket is a painful condition that may occur after the tooth is extracted.
-A blood clot will form shortly after the procedure and if the clot comes loose or dissolves, a dry socket will form exposing the underlying bone and nerve.
-This is why it is important to avoid smoking, sucking through a straw, sucking on anything, physical activity, and vigorous rinsing for about 24 – 48 hours after the procedure.
+A dry socket is a painful condition that may occur after tooth extraction.
+A blood clot will form shortly after the procedure.
+A dry socket will form if the clot comes loose or dissolves, exposing the underlying bone and nerve.